pryv/dev-site/source/guides/data-modelling.md

 ```
 This method allows you to store all related events to a measurement in order to facilitate the query.

-All the forementioned solutions can be used together to reference events across them, but some of them will be more suitable than others depending on the use case.
+All the aforementioned solutions can be used together to reference events across them, but some of them will be more suitable than others depending on the use case.

 ### Store technical data from devices